-Taken together, these findings suggest that the factors constraining construction innovation are not related to the relative severity of common innovation barriers.
-Rather, they may be related to a lack of innovation drivers (see next section).
+rather they may be related to a lack of innovation drivers (see next section).

-The most significant barrier to innovation for contractors was 'direct costs too high', experienced by 30% of innovators.
-This result confirms the findings of the BRITE innovation survey which showed that 'cost' and 'time' were the dominant obstacles to construction innovation.
+The most significant barrier to innovation by contractors was "direct costs too high", experienced by 30% of innovators.
+This result confirms the findings of the BRITE innovation survey which showed that "cost" and "time" were the dominant obstacles to construction innovation.

-Although 'lack of skilled staff' was the second most significant barrier to innovation in the ABS survey, experienced by 27% of innovating contractors, this problem was more widespread in other key industries, like manufacturing, transport and hospitality.
+Although "lack of skilled staff" was the second most significant barrier to innovation in the ABS survey, experienced by 27% of innovating contractors, this problem was more widespread in other key industries, like manufacturing, transport and hospitality.